Leica M6

-The Leica M6 is a rangefinder camera manufactured by Leica from 1984 to 2002 until its major reissue in 2022.
+The Leica M6 is a rangefinder camera manufactured by Leica from 1984 to 1998, followed by the M6 "TTL" manufactured from 1998 to 2002.
+In 2022, Leica introduced a new version of the M6, based on the technology of the Leica MP, but staying true to the design of the M6.

-The M6 combines the silhouette of the Leica M3 and Leica M4 with a modern, off-the-shutter light meter with no moving parts and LED arrows in the viewfinder.
+The M6 incorporates a light meter within the body dimensions established by the previous Leica M3 and Leica M4 models.
+The light meter was operated by depressing the shutter halfway, had no moving parts, and used LEDs to display readings in the viewfinder.
 Informally it is referred to as the M6 "Classic" to distinguish it from the "M6 TTL" models, and to indicate its "Classic" M3 dimensions.

 The top and bottom plates were made from lighter, cheaper magnesium alloy rather than the heavier machined brass of the M3 and M4.
-The M6 and M6 TTL are mechanical cameras; all functions save the light meter work without batteries, unlike the succeeding M7, which needs electrical power to operate properly.
+The M6 and M6 TTL are mechanical cameras; all functions except the light meter work without batteries, unlike the succeeding M7, which needs electrical power to operate properly.